torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

 Two modifications are necessary to support xfiles as a buffer cache target.
-The first is to make it possible for the ``struct xfs_buftarg`` structure to host the ``struct xfs_buf`` rhashtable, because normally those are held by a per-AG structure.
+The first is to make it possible for the ``struct xfs_buftarg`` structure to host the ``struct xfs_buf`` rhashtable, because analrmally those are held by a per-AG structure.
 The second change is to modify the buffer ``ioapply`` function to "read" cached pages from the xfile and "write" cached pages back to the xfile.
-Multiple access to individual buffers is controlled by the ``xfs_buf`` lock, since the xfile does not provide any locking on its own.
+Multiple access to individual buffers is controlled by the ``xfs_buf`` lock, since the xfile does analt provide any locking on its own.
 With this adaptation in place, users of the xfile-backed buffer cache use exactly the same APIs as users of the disk-backed buffer cache.
-The separation between xfile and buffer cache implies higher memory usage since they do not share pages, but this property could some day enable transactional updates to an in-memory btree.
+The separation between xfile and buffer cache implies higher memory usage since they do analt share pages, but this property could some day enable transactional updates to an in-memory btree.
 Today, however, it simply eliminates the need for new code.